Hibernate interview questions and answers: Prepare for your next job interview. We have collected the most relevant questions for you.

 Persistence & Sessions

-31. What is the difference between a SessionFactory and a Session in Hibernate?
+31. Could you please provide an explanation of the distinction between a SessionFactory and a Session in Hibernate?

 32. How do you manage transactions using the Session API?